cjdbarlow/bedside-notebook/anaesthesia/cthr/mvr.md

 		* MS leads to a relatively fixed CO and elevated SVR; therefore CBF will fall and not be compensated with a fall in perfusion pressure
 	* Avoid elevation in PVR

-##Preoperative Assessment
-*This covers factors unique to MVR.
-Factors relating to cardiac surgery in general are covered [here](/anaesthesia/cthr/cthr-principles.md#id).*

-Evaluation should consider:
-* Severity of valvular disease
-* Consequences of valvular disease
-	* PHTN
-	* Cardiac remodelling
-* Presence of coexisting coronary disease

-##Preparation
-*This covers factors unique to MVR.
-Factors relating to cardiac surgery in general are covered [here](/anaesthesia/cthr/cthr-principles.md#id).*

 ##Induction
 ##Intraoperative